MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 ## Selection of project methodology
 ### Methodology (or combination) selected

-The Scenario
+#### The Scenario
-DataFirst, a software development company made up of graduates, is developing a web app for their client, the European Commission.
+DataFirst, a software development company, is developing a web app for their client, the European Commission.
 The European Commission have created a fund for a set of economic investments aimed at reducing the economic inequalities across the European countries.
-For this plan, The EU Leadership Team has decided to target countries with many barriers to doing business and therefore are the least attractive options for new investments and businesses.
+For this plan, The EU Leadership Team has decided to target countries with many barriers to doing business and therefore are the least attractive options for new businesses.
 To make this assessment, they would like to focus specifically on 4 Indicators from World Bank Dataset: Getting Credit, Starting a Business, Resolving Insolvency, Trading Across Borders.
 The European Commission has a vague idea of what the Senior Leaders might find useful to make the investment decision, nevertheless, they do not know what solution would